Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Amplitudes and spin correlations

 Furthermore, each contribution in $R_{i, j}$ can be broken down as:

 where $R^{(\gamma)}_{i, j} $, $R^{(Z)}_{i, j}$ and $R^{(\gamma Z)}_{i, j}$ represent contributions due to $\gamma$ exchange, $Z$-boson exchange and $\gamma \, Z$ interference, respectively.
-In the following, we include only terms linear in all form-factors.
+In the following, we include only terms linear in {the dipole} form-factors.
 The quantization of $\tau^\mp $ are performed in their respective rest frames.
 These frames differ from the reaction frame, defined by Eq.~(\ref{eq:002}), by the boosts along $\tau^\mp$ directions.